This Dukkah recipe (Egyptian Herb and Spice Mix) is a savory, nutty herb and spice blend that packs a punch of flavor and crunch.

 What is Dukkah?

-Dukkah is a spice mix hailing from Egypt.
+Dukkah (also transliterated duqqa and dukkha) is an herb and spice mix hailing from Egypt.
 Similar to Za’atar, recipes for Dukkah vary slightly by region and family.

 I was unsure as to how the use of mint would fare in this Dukkah recipe, but it’s one of my favorite components.
 It adds a vibrancy and almost sweetness, without actually adding sweetener.
 I know it might sound like an odd addition, but don’t skip it!